kubernetes-sigs/controller-runtime/designs/warmreplicas.md

 ## Motivation
 Controllers reconcile all objects during startup / leader election failover to account for changes in the reconciliation logic.
-For certain sources, the time to serve the initial list can be significant in the order of minutes.
+For certain sources, the time to do the cache sync can be significant in the order of minutes.
 This is problematic because by default controllers (and by extension watches) do not start until they have won leader election.
 This implies guaranteed downtime as even after leader election, the controller has to wait for the initial list to be served